mithunkartick/iitpokerbots/README.md

 │       ├── logging.py            # Error tracking and game log parsers
 │       └── settings.py           # Global strict checking flags
 └── models/                       # Checkpoints (.pt weights)

+---

+## Final Results & Reflections

+Ultimately, we were unable to complete the training for the Deep CFR agent in time for the tournament deadline.
+As a result, our final submission relied on our Phase 1 `eval7` Monte-Carlo strategy, which secured us a rank within the top 250.

+While we strongly believe the Deep CFR approach would have performed tremendously better had the training completed, the engineering journey itself was incredibly rewarding.
+Building out the state adapters, understanding the limits of heuristic poker, and designing a game-theory optimal architecture was a massive learning experience.

+---

+## Acknowledgments & Methodology

+We extend our sincere gratitude to the **PARAMGANGA facility provided by the Institute Computer Centre, IITR**, for generously providing us with the computational resources required to attempt training the Deep CFR model.

+This project was built using an iterative engineering process.
+Minimal to moderate assistance from Large Language Models (LLMs) was utilized throughout development to:
+* Accelerate boilerplate integration between external libraries (`eval7`, `pkbot`, PyTorch).
+* Debug edge-case tensor shape mismatches and state serialization bugs.
+* Benchmark theoretical game-tree architectures against engine mechanics.

+All core strategic design decisions, state-vector feature engineering, mathematical trade-off analyses, and system debugging were guided and validated through rigorous local benchmarking by our team.